McMahonLab/TaxAss/FreshTrain-files/README.md

 <br>
 The citation for the original FreshTrain database and the arb version of it is:

 [Newton RJ, Jones SE, Eiler A, McMahon KD, Bertilsson S. 2011.
 A Guide to the Natural History of Freshwater Lake Bacteria.
-Microbiol Mol Biol Rev 75:14–49.](https://mmbr.asm.org/content/75/1/14.full)  The arb files are available at [github.com/McMahonLab/FWMFG](https://github.com/McMahonLab/FWMFG).
+Microbiol Mol Biol Rev 75:14–49.](https://mmbr.asm.org/content/75/1/14.full)  The original arb files are available at [github.com/McMahonLab/FWMFG](https://github.com/McMahonLab/FWMFG), but you should contact us for the most recent version.

 <br>
 The citation for these taxonomy assignment-compatible formats of the FreshTrain and the TaxAss method is: